demiglace0505/styled-components-v5/README.md

 > **What I learned:**
 >
-> Creating forms and event handlers for submission and text field entry
+> Using ThemeProvider and variables
 >
-> animation using styled-components keyframes
+> Dark theme toggle

-In this section, I learned how to style an input component, and how to use a single useState hook for multiple input fields.
-I learned to create forms and to conditionally render a spinner animation using keyframes.
+In this section, I learned how to use the ThemeProvider component from styled-components and how to use variables to apply a global theme.
+I also created a dark theme toggle which makes use of the useContext hook under the hood to provide context information about the current theme to our components.
+I also learned to implement the dark and light theme to the global styles.

 ____